oneinacillian/docker_compose_autobuilds/k3s-deploy/atomic-stack-deploy/atomic-app/README.md

 - Configuration changes are applied immediately after pod restart
 - The build directory contains Dockerfile, entrypoint script, and build automation
 - All configuration is now externalized and manageable through GitOps
+- The service is configured for the `atomic` namespace
+- Cross-namespace communication with Redis and PostgreSQL services
+- Persistent storage ensures data survives pod restarts
+- Health checks automatically restart unhealthy containers